YogeshMaan/yogeshmaan.github.io/_drafts/about_me.md

-- Curious to know how things work
+- Curious to learn how the world works
 - A life long student
 -